NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Problem Background

 In the PackageReference world, the packages are consumed from the global-packages folder, .pdb, .xml files from lib and runtime folder are not copied into the build output folder.
-However, in some cases, consuming .pbd, .xml files are needed to support certain features, like source link ( see issue [1458](https://github.com/dotnet/sdk/issues/1458)).
+In some cases, consuming .pbd, .xml files are needed to support certain features, like source link ( see issue [1458](https://github.com/dotnet/sdk/issues/1458)).
-But .NET SDK could not consume those files, as it needs [LockFileTargetLibrary](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/LockFile/LockFileTargetLibrary.cs) to tell what those asset files are, and NuGet doesn't have any reference to .pdb, .xml asset files in LockFileTargetLibrary for now.
+The established design for consuming files out of packages is that NuGet tells the .NET SDK which files are important through the assets file, or to be specific, the [LockFileTargetLibrary](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.ProjectModel/LockFile/LockFileTargetLibrary.cs).
+Currently, NuGet does not select pdb or xml files.

-In comparison, in packages.config, .pdb, .xml files are automatically copied from lib and runtime folder into the build output folder.
+In comparison, in packages.config, .pdb, .xml files are automatically copied from lib and runtime folder into the build output folder because of the [ResolveAssemblyReference](https://github.com/dotnet/msbuild/blob/main/src/Tasks/AssemblyDependency/ResolveAssemblyReference.cs#L75) task.
 So there is no such problem in packages.config.

 ## Who are the customers

 Partner team(.NET SDK) who needs to consume .pdb, .xml files for their features in PackageReference world.

+Take source link as an example.
+When a NuGet package includes a .pdb file in its lib folder, in order to debug into the NuGet package, it needs the .pdb file to be copied to the build output folder of the project which reference the NuGet package.

 ## Requirements